ayshih/middleman/README.md

 * `log_telemetry`: Saves all received telemetry packets.
   Be aware that the `network` submodule also contains useful utilities (`listen_telemetry`, `fake_telemetry`, etc.).
 * `quick`: A simple commander for testing locally
+* `playback`: Play back a telemetry file as fresh UDP packets

 ## Installation
 To install the main executable program and the associated kernel driver, run `sudo make install`.